pylayers/pylayers/doc/notebook/1-GIS/Layout.rst

 ==========================================

 The ``Layout`` class contains the data structure for describing an Indoor environment.
-It contains data structures necessary for the graph based ray tracing implemented in PyLayers.
+It implements the different graphs helping the implementation of the ray tracing.
 The class is implemented in the
 ```layout.py`` <http://pylayers.github.io/pylayers/modules/pylayers.gis.layout.html>`__
 module.